BladeRunnerJS/brjs-site/docs/use/logging.md

 BladeRunnerJS comes with a library that enables you to generate custom log messages of various severity levels, from anywhere within your application.

-The library is called [fell](https://github.com/BladeRunnerJS/fell) and is available as a standalone library. *Usage of fell is optional*, but you should consider using it if any of the following goals fit your application logging requirements:
+The library is called [fell](https://github.com/BladeRunnerJS/fell) and is available as a standalone library. *Usage of fell is optional* but you should consider using it if any of the following goals fit your application logging requirements:

 * Very low cost when logging at a level not in use.
 * Friendly to unit testing.